emacsmirror/repo-grep/docs/repo-grep-tutorial.md

 ```

 This makes it easy to narrow your search to exactly the part of the codebase you care about — without touching the rest.

+Note: `repo-grep-subfolder` is ignored when using *repo-grep-multi*, since multi-repo search always starts from the parent directory of the detected root.

 ### Exclude unwanted file types